manofgod747/Philosophy/README.md

 Mind has a Soul

-The Soul is the other half
+The Soul is feminine

 A split mind can lose his Soul

-The Soul is your Love
+The Soul is your True Love

-Find her...